canfar/canfarproc/manager/ansible-playbook/README.md

 ### Configuring your VM:

 - SSH into your running instance using the key pair your selected.
-- Update your VM to as required.
+- Update your VM as required.
 For ubuntu run sudo apt-get update
 - Install the HTCondor package.
 This is essential for the condor server and CSV2 to communicate with your future jobs.
 For ubuntu it can be installed with: sudo apt-get install -y htcondor
 - Configure the VM to run your job as required.
 Make sure the job actually runs on the VM before continuing to the batch submission steps.
 You’ll save yourself a lot of headaches if you do this.
 - When you are satisfied your job runs on the VM, create a snapshot of the running instance using the “Create Snapshot” option from the dropdown menu in the Actions column in Openstack.
 Give the snapshot a unique name.
 This is very important as CSV2 relies on your VM image having a unique name to correctly select it.